alphalon/kotlin-scripting/README.md

 ### Script conventions

-The framework defines two special comments that can be placed in your Kotlin scripts:
+The framework defines several special comments that can be placed in your Kotlin scripts:

 ```kotlin
 //DIR <dir-spec>